Neeraj-Vishwakarma007/HireHub-Job-Portal-Web-Application/README.md

 **Duration:** April 2024 – July 2024

 ### 🔹 Overview
 HireHub is a secure and scalable web-based job portal platform built to connect candidates with recruiters.
 It supports real-time resume-based job applications, role-based dashboards, email/SMS OTP verification, and bot prevention mechanisms.
-Developed as part of my final year major project and internship, it demonstrates complete frontend-backend integration using Java EE technologies.
+Developed as part of my final year major project and internship, it demonstrates complete frontend-backend integration using J2EE technologies.

 ---